 “I didn’t know anything about starting a business,” Rhodes said of the early days when she decided to seek out space for a hot shop to produce more Glassybabys while getting phone calls from big names like Martha Stewart and Jeff Bezos.
 She said she just wanted to offer something simple that people could give as gifts when they wanted someone to know they care.

 The evening ended after a brief question and answer session with all the guests with audience questions about organization, faith, and startups.

-The next 425 Live event is The Best of 425 Party, which will be held May 3 at the Woodmark Hotel in Kirkland.
+The next 425 Magazine event is The Best of 425 Party, which will be held May 3 at the Woodmark Hotel in Kirkland.
 For more information about upcoming events, subscribe to our newsletter, or purchase tickets, check us out online.